-- Reflect on various dimensions Overview of Psycho-social issues among children with HL. - o Understand various Family issues children with HI. - Learn the importance of intervening strategies Aspects and ways of handling issues Disability. - Discuss the concept of networking and liaisingwith the parents, community, family, school and NGO's.
-CO2-Explain the Family Need. - CO3-Explain theFamily Empowerment .
+- CO1-Explain the concept of psycho-social issues. - Reflect on various dimensions Overview of Psycho-social issues among children with HI. - Understand various Family issues children with HI. - Learn the importance of intervening strategies Aspects and ways of handling issues Disability. - Discuss the concept of networking and liaisingwith the parents, community, family, school and NGO's.-CO2-Explain the Family Need. - CO3-Explain the Family Empowerment